atom/atom/docs/rfcs/xxx-pretranspile.md

 * Standard `npm` tooling like `prepare` scripts will work for apm packages exactly as they work for npm packages.
 This will remove the need for custom transpiler pipeline modules like [atom-babel6-transpiler](https://github.com/atom/atom-babel6-transpiler) or [atom-typescript-transpiler](https://github.com/smhxx/atom-ts-transpiler) with their own, independent documentation, configuration and setup.
 * Packages can move transpiler-related dependencies to `devDependencies` and trim installation bloat substantially. (as a data point, the TypeScript compiler is 30MB.)
 * First-time package load will no longer take a hit from transpiling all of the source into the cache.
-All package loads will benefit from no longer needing to check and side-load from the compiler cache.

 ## Explanation